tc39/proposal-atomics-microwait/README.md

 Unlike `Atomics.wait`, since it does not block, it can be called from both the main thread and worker threads.

 Implementations are expected to implement a short spin with CPU yielding, using best practices for the underlying architecture.
 The non-negative integer argument `iterationNumber` is a hint to implement a backoff algorithm if the microwait itself is in a loop.
 It defaults to `0`. `Atomics.microwait(n)` waits at most as long as `Atomics.microwait(n+1)`.

-### `clampTimeoutIfCannotBlock`

-For sleeping on the main thread, add the `Atomics.wait(ta, index, value, timeout, { clampTimeoutIfCannotBlock: true }` overload.
-This overload clamps the timeout to an implementation-defined value if the executing thread cannot block.

-`Atomics.wait` with the `clampTimeoutIfCannotBlock` option set to `true` can be called on the main thread.

-The option has no effect on worker threads because they can block.

-#### How to clamp?

-Currently, I propose the timeout value be clamped to the time remaining in the current "idle period".
-In other words, lined up with the deadline's remaining time inside `requestIdleCallback` callbacks.

-This is the main open question of this overload, and may benefit from use case studies.

-- Is lining up with rIC sufficiently useful?
-- Lining up with rIC means the maximum timeout value is dynamic.
-Should the maximum be a static value instead?
-- What should the minimum timeout be? rIC has a maximum of 50ms, which seems reasonable, but no minimum.
-In our case, a minimum may be useful in that this overload is intended as a harm reduction alternative to a busy loop that does not yield.

 ## Prior discussions and acknowledgements